Asabeneh/30-Days-Of-React/04_Day_Components/04_components.md

 ### Further on Functional components

-We have transformed all the JSX elements of Day 2 to functional components and by now you are very familiar with components.
+We have transformed all the JSX elements of Day 2 to functional components, and by now you are very familiar with components.
 Let's create more components.
-What is the smallest size of a component ?
+What is the smallest size of a component?
 A component that returns only a single HTML as JSX is considered as a small component.
-A button component or an alert box component or just an input field component.
+A button component or an alert box component, or just an input field component.

 ```js
 const Button = () => <button>action</button>
 ```

 The _Button_ component is made of a single HTML button element.
 Let's style this button using JavaScript style object.
 All CSS properties should be camelCase to make a JavaScript CSS object.
-If we pass number without unit as CSS value is considered as px.
+If we pass a number without unit as CSS value, it is considered as px.
 See the example below.

 ```js
 const buttonStyles = {